AChepurnoi/raft-kotlin/README.md

 ## ⛳️ Points to improve
-*This is not production ready implementaton and very likely there are bugs*
+*This is not production ready implementation and very likely there are bugs*

 * Refactoring
 * Revisit `@Volatile` and Mutex usages
 * Implement persistent log storage
-* Implement snapshoting
+* Implement snapshotting

 ## 🔗 References